 18 January 2022

 When looking for the best removable wallpaper, most people think of peel of stick wallpaper.
-It makes sense – it’s easy to pull off the wall and leaves no damage.
-But did you know there is another type of temporary wallpaper available?
-This latest technology is called non-woven wallpaper and offers the same (plus more!) benefits as peel and stick.
+But did you know there is another (better) type of temporary wallpaper available?
+This latest technology is called non-woven wallpaper and offers even more benefits than peel and stick.

 Here are some frequently asked questions about our removable wallpaper.